Alisha98A/Love-Children-Foundation/README.md

-text-video next to video is a link? - solved this 24/1 by closing a tag, now it no link anymore make video section look better at bigger screen sizes change button link so its the same size for every button at every media query
+text-video next to video is a link? - solved this 24/1 by closing a tag, now it no link anymore make video section look better at bigger screen sizes change button link so its the same size for every button at every media query failed with making list in volunteer section centered from 768px and up.

 <!--Add a photo of how the website looks like on different screen devices-->